heptarch/heptarch.github.io/drafts/demon.md

 will cover thermometry, calorimetry, and the basic dynamical principles governing the evolution of a thermodynamic system, like our friend the teapot."
 He stops to ensure he has been understood.
-"Let us start by defining temperature..."
+"Let us start with the definition temperature..."

 After the lecture and questions are finished, Foster is packing his valise when a young girl approaches.
 Is she lost?
 She does not